dron3flyv3r/godot-agents-tui/README.md

 3. **Create a new project** (Home tab):
    - Press `n` to create a new project
-   - Enter a project name
+   - Enter a project name and press Enter
-   - Press Enter to confirm
+   - Choose the project directory (defaults to a unique folder under `$PROJECTS_ROOT`); the controller will create/manage a `.rlcontroller/` config folder plus a `logs/` subfolder inside it and run all scripts relative to that project directory.

 4. **Configure training** (Train tab):
    - Press `2` or navigate to the Train tab